OpenDSU/docssite/pages/beginners/DSU Object (RFC-063).md

 ### Function addFiles(fsPaths, dsuPath, options, callback)

-**Description**: Copies one or more files specified by the Array **fsPaths** from their paths in the local file system to the folder **dsuPath** of this DSU instance.
-Follows symbolic links in fsPath and loads externally mounted DSUs in dsuPath for default ignoreMounts: false.
+<p style='text-align: justify;'><b>Description</b>: Copies one or more files specified by the Array <b>fsPaths</b> from their paths in the local file system to the folder <b>dsuPath</b> of this DSU instance.
+Follows symbolic links in fsPath and loads externally mounted DSUs in dsuPath for default ignoreMounts: false.</p>

 Configuration **options** may encapsulate the flags **encrypt** (default: true), **ignoreMounts** (default: false), and embedded (default: false).
 Note that setting embedded to true means that files will be stored in the BrickMap rather than in Brick objects.
 This will improve access performance for small files.

 Returns an Error **err** if source **fsPaths** or target **dsuPath** cannot be accessed.